-To get there, I suggest you walk, which gives you a chance to enjoy some of the handsome Haussmann streets along the way.
-It’s a 15-20 minute walk and if you like Art Nouveau design, en route, stop by Avenue Rapp and have a look at the ornate doorway at number 29.
+To get there from the Eiffel Tower, I suggest you walk, which gives you a chance to enjoy some of the handsome Haussmann streets along the way.
+It’s a 15-20 minute walk and if you like Art Nouveau design, stop by Avenue Rapp and have a look at the ornate facade and doorway at number 29.
 There’s also a pretty private square at Square Rapp.

-On Rue Cler, choose from one of the many cafes that line the street at the bottom end – if the weather is good, choose a terrace seat to enjoy some people-watching.
+When you get to Rue Cler, choose from one of the many cafes that line the street at the bottom end.
+And if the weather is good, choose a terrace seat to enjoy some people-watching.

-After lunch, continue this 2-day itinerary by heading to one of Paris’s world-class museums: Musée d’Orsay.
+After lunch, head to one of Paris’s world-class museums: Musée d’Orsay.